trevino200/Mastering-Kubernetes/README.md

 - Ensure all VMs are up
 - Ensure VMs are assigned the above IP addresses
-- Ensure you can SSH into these VMs using the IP and private keys
+- Ensure you can SSH into these VMs
 - Ensure the VMs can ping each other
-- Ensure the worker nodes have Docker installed on them.
+- Ensure the worker nodes or minions have Docker installed on them.
 Version: 18.06
   > command `sudo docker version`

-## Troubleshooting Tips
+## Maintenance

-If any of the VMs failed to provision, or is not configured correct, delete the vm using the command:
+If you would like to start over or if any of the VMs failed to provision you can delete the VM with the following command:

 > vagrant destroy <vm>